University of Connecticut & CSH Faculty

 Peter is the founder of a new transdisciplinary field called Cliodynamics, which uses the tools of complexity science and cultural evolution to study the dynamics of historical empires and modern nation-states.

-Peter has published two hundred articles, including a dozen in such top journals as Nature, Science, and PNAS (see Academic Publications).
-His publications are frequently cited and in 2004 he was designated as “Highly Cited Researcher” by ISIHighlyCited.com.
-Turchin has authored seven books (see Books), including Secular Cycles (with Sergey Nefedov, Princeton, 2009), and War and Peace and War (Penguin, 2005).
+Peter has published two hundred articles, including a dozen in such top journals as Nature, Science, and PNAS.
+In 2004, Peter was designated as “Highly Cited Researcher” by ISIHighlyCited.com.
+He has authored seven books, including Secular Cycles (with Sergey Nefedov, Princeton, 2009), and War and Peace and War (Penguin, 2005).

 The Great Escape: A Review Essay on Escape from Rome: The Failure of Empire and the Road to Prosperity by Walter Scheidel (Princeton University Press, 2019)